propelorm/Propel/contribute.markdown

 You just have to _fork_ the Propel project on the [PropelORM organization](http://www.github.com/propelorm) and to provide Pull Requests or to submit issues.
 Note, we are using [Git](http://git-scm.com) as main Source Code Management.

-The Propel organization maintains three projects:
+The Propel organization maintains four projects:

 * [Propel](http://www.github.com/propelorm/Propel) : the main project.
 * [PropelBundle](http://www.github.com/propelorm/PropelBundle) : a bundle to integrate Propel with [Symfony2](http://www.symfony.com).
 * [sfPropelORMPlugin](http://www.github.com/propelorm/sfPropelORMPlugin) : a plugin to integrate Propel with [symfony 1.x](http://www.symfony-project.org);
+* [propel-docs](https://github.com/propelorm/propel-docs) : the Propel documentation (aka this website).

 ## Submit an issue ##